AathmikaP/Hackathon/README.md

 **What AI does**
 It generates questions based on the notes provided and adds point based on which questions we get right.
+It also provides analysis based on how we answered the questions.

 **Who built what**
 Vaishnavi: Project integration, system architecture, deployment